 Colin Wayne Leach

-Professor Leach is a social and personality psychologist who studies status and morality in identity, emotion, and motivation.
-He is an elected fellow of the Society of Experimental Social Psychology and the Society of Personality and Social Psychology.
-Colin is a 2017 recipient of the Kurt Lewin medal for scientific contribution from the European Association of Social Psychology and has held (U.C.
+Professor Leach is a social and personality psychologist and an elected fellow of the Society of Experimental Social Psychology and the Society of Personality and Social Psychology.
+He is a 2017 recipient of the Kurt Lewin medal for scientific contribution from the European Association of Social Psychology and has held (U.C.
 Berkeley) Chancellors, Ford Foundation, and Wallenberg Foundation research fellowships.
-He has lectured in over a dozen countries and has been a visiting professor on four continents.
-In addition to authoring nearly 100 journal articles and book chapters, Colin has co-edited the volumes Psychology as Politics (Political Psychology, 2001), Immigrant Life in the U.S. (Routledge, 2003), The Social Life of Emotions (Cambridge, 2004), and Societal Change (Journal of Social & Political Psychology, 2013).
+Prof. Leach has lectured in over a dozen countries and has been a visiting professor on four continents.
+In addition to authoring nearly 100 journal articles and book chapters, he has co-edited the volumes Psychology as Politics (Political Psychology, 2001), Immigrant Life in the U.S. (Routledge, 2003), The Social Life of Emotions (Cambridge, 2004), and Societal Change (Journal of Social & Political Psychology, 2013).
 He is currently co-editor of the journal Personality and Social Psychology Bulletin.